Constant H. Jacquet Research Awards

 The Religious Research Association announces its annual competition for the Constant H. Jacquet Research Award to support research in religion.

-Applied, client-centered projects are given priority, but basic social scientific research on any aspect of religion is also regularly funded.
+Research projects must use social scientific methods and perspectives to study aspects of religion, and all proposals must discuss how the research is applicable for religious organizations, leaders, and/or practitioners.
+We welcome applied, client-centered projects as well as social scientific research on any aspect of religion.
 Proposals from students, especially Ph.D. candidates, and scholars who are in the early stages of their careers are particularly encouraged.
 Applicants are required to be members of the RRA.
 Full-time students may join the Association at the time of their application.
 All others must hold membership in the RRA for at least one full year prior to the application deadline.

 Funding may be used for research expenses, but not for supplemental income or capital equipment.
+The Religious Research Association also does not pay indirect research expenses to universities or other sponsoring organizations.
 Grants in excess of $4,000 to a single recipient/agency are rare.

 Recipients should plan to expend the grant within one year after accepting the award and should note RRA support in all reports of the research for which they received the grant.
 Award recipients are required to provide the Executive Officer with an abstract and a one-page summary of the research at its conclusion.